 Service Overview

-API Gateway is a service that easily creates, manages, and monitors APIs.
-It defines resources and methods related to APIs in a consistent manner, and can apply built-in security access.
-Additionally, it can easily and conveniently monitor API usage status and performance metrics.
+API Gateway is a service that makes it easy to create, manage, and monitor APIs.
+It allows you to define API-related resources and methods in a consistent format and apply built-in security access.
+Additionally, you can easily and conveniently monitor API usage and performance metrics.

 Features

-- Convenient API Management: Through the console, you can conveniently register and manage APIs, and provide JWT (Json Web Token) for access permission management.
-It is also linked with SCP Cloud Functions, allowing Cloud Functions function calls via API Gateway.
+- Convenient API Management: You can conveniently register and manage APIs through the console, and it provides JWT (Json Web Token) for access permission management.
+It is also integrated with SCP Cloud Functions, allowing Cloud Functions to be invoked via the API Gateway.

 - Stable Traffic Handling: API Gateway can manage backend system traffic through usage plans.
-Usage plans can set the maximum number of calls per hour (hour/day/month), and this prevents excessive traffic from entering, enabling stable service usage.
+Usage plans allow you to set the maximum number of calls per hour (hourly/daily/monthly), and by doing so, they prevent excessive traffic from entering, enabling stable service usage.

-- Easy and convenient monitoring: Provides a dashboard that allows you to manage various functions such as API version management that links different deployment versions per stage, and to monitor API usage status.
-Through this, you can easily and quickly identify performance metrics such as API calls, response times, and error counts.
+- Easy and convenient monitoring: Provides a dashboard with various management features, including API version management that links different deployment versions per stage, and allows you to monitor API usage.
+Through this, you can quickly and easily understand performance metrics such as API calls, response times, and error counts.

-- The developer (3rd party Developer) can access various backend services via a single endpoint (API Gateway) using Rest API.
+- A developer (3rd party Developer) can access various backend services via a single endpoint (API Gateway) using Rest API.

-- API Gateway can route the request to an appropriate backend service or Cloud Function.
+- API Gateway can route the request to the appropriate backend service or Cloud Function.

-- If authentication and authorization are required, the user is verified with JWT.
+- When authentication and authorization are required, the user is verified with JWT.

-- Request data is transformed as needed, or responses from multiple services are aggregated into one through the API Gateway.
+- Request data is transformed as needed, and responses from multiple services are aggregated into a single result through the API Gateway.

-- When traffic is high, you can apply load balancing and rate limiting to improve service stability.
+- When traffic is high, you can improve service reliability by applying load balancing and rate limiting (rate limiting).

-- Supports web clients to call APIs from other domains through CORS settings.
+- Supports web clients calling APIs from other domains via CORS configuration.

-- All requests and responses are logged and monitored in the API Gateway service, allowing rapid detection of failures and anomalies.
+- All requests and responses are logged and monitored by the API Gateway service, enabling rapid detection of failures and anomalies.

-- By separating stages for each environment such as development, testing, and production, you can manage API versions and utilize the required version.
-API management, security policy application, etc., can be handled consistently centrally through the API Gateway service.
+- You can separate stages by environment—development, testing, production—to manage API versions and utilize the required version.
+API management, security policy enforcement, and related tasks can be handled consistently from a central point through the API Gateway service.

 API Gateway provides the following features.